How to Donate a Computer

 Goodwill will pick up your donation if you have more than six large items.
 This may also include office furniture and equipment.

 Donating a Computer is Safe!

 All donated computers are processed by individuals in Goodwill’s E-cycling Training Program.
-Goodwill uses specialty software and U. S. Department of Defense standards to destroy personal data left on all hard drives it resells in the Computer Works Store.
+Goodwill uses specialty software and U. S. Department of Defense standards to destroy personal data left on all hard drives it resells in The GRID: Powered by Goodwill store.
 Older computers are “de-manufactured” and hard drives are destroyed.